CircuitQ: An open-source toolbox for superconducting circuits: From the circuit to the symbolic Hamiltonian

 The kinetic energy $T_\text{cap}$ of the Hamiltonian is given by the capacitive energy of the circuit.
 In general, $T_\text{cap}$ takes the form

 Here, $\textbf{C}$ is the node capacitance matrix, which contains the sum of all capacitances connected to a node as the respective diagonal entry and the negative capacitance between two nodes on the off-diagonals.
-The form of the kinetic energy arises in the Legendre transformation of the circuit Lagrangian.
-Charge offsets on a node are taken into account by directly adding the offset to the respective charge operator.
+That is, the $i$-th diagonal element of the matrix is given by